Niue Budget Itinerary: 7 Days

 You have more time to make the most of the amazing coastal scenery on the west of the island, this time around the village of Makefu.

-Just before low tide, find the Avaiki Cave Sea Track, which leads down to a huge cathedral cave with a crystal clear pool ideal for snorkelling.
-When you’re done, head back up the sea track and a little further north for about 30 seconds (driving) to the nearby Palaha Cave for more magnificent viewings of a limestone cave.
-Although you can walk between the two caves on the reef at low tide, it’s not recommended to avoid standing on fragile coral.
+Just before low tide, find the Avaiki Cave Sea Track down to a huge cathedral cave with a swimming pool at the base.
+After a bit of snorkelling, head back up the sea track and up the road to the nearby Palaha Cave for more magnificent viewings of grand limestone caves.
+Although you can walk between the two caves on the reef at low tide, we don’t recommend it, as it’s hard to avoid standing on fragile coral.

-To top off your exploration of Makefu, set up camp (not literally, but more like a picnic camp) at the top of the Makefu Sea Track, which is a good place to look out for whales (July to September) and dolphins.
-Note that the coin-operated binoculars don’t work.
+Top off your exploration of Makefu by setting up camp (not literally, but more like a picnic camp) at the Makefu Sea Track, which is a good place to look out for whales (July to September) and dolphins.
+See more spots like this in the 10 Best Whale & Dolphin Lookouts in Niue.

 Niue Budget Itinerary: 7 Days(c) niuepocketguide.com